 On each device, four AI models work together in the app to present you the most relevant search results.

 - AI 1 for processing natural language (quantized tiny multilingual Sentence-BERT):

 Xayn’s first AI model is a quantized tiny multilingual Sentence-BERT optimized for mobile to understand the natural language of queries of the words you used in your query as well as in the results.
 Therefore, Xayn uses word embeddings that map words or phrases from the vocabulary to vectors of numbers, since the AI needs to process numbers.

 - AI 2 for grouping interests (unsupervised clustering model called Col):

 In the second step, Xayn uses an unsupervised clustering model named Col to group these points in the embedded space into different clusters of interest – for example, Sports, Arts, and so forth.
 Afterwards, it calculates the distance to the so-called cluster centroids to reduce the computational cost in the re-ranking model later.
 These clusters of interest are very dynamic and can change over time because your interests might shift.
 In addition, the clusters can also be very fine-grained.
 This means, they don’t necessarily represent only over-arching categories like Sports or Arts but could represent also detailed clusters like “Scottish Hurling” or “Canoeing in the German Spreewald”.

-- AI 3 for analyzing domain preferences (ListNet):
+- AI 3 for analysing domain preferences (ListNet):

-A third model called ListNet analyzes the history of search interactions to understand which types of domain you like – for example Wikipedia rather than Instagram.
+A third model called ListNet analyses the history of search interactions to understand which types of domain you like – for example Wikipedia rather than Instagram.